openedx/edx-documentation/en_us/shared/course_components/create_discussion.rst

 Create a Discussion Component
 *****************************

-.. note:: We recommend that you add an HTML component before each discussion component to introduce the topic that you want learners to discuss.
+.. note:: EdX recommends that you add an HTML component before each discussion component to introduce the topic that you want learners to discuss.
 The discussion component itself does not contain any text and can be easy for learners to overlook.